-Alec Baldwin, 63, has been a versatile presence on the big screen, TV and theater since the mid-1980s.
-While it is his solid acting chops that have kept him working for so long, he is also well-known for his actions that take place off-screen.
+Alec Baldwin, who turns 64 on April 3, has been a versatile presence on the big screen, TV and theater since the mid-1980s.
+While it is his solid acting skills that have kept him working for so long, he is also well-known for his off-screen actions.

-He has appeared in the films “She’s Having a Baby,” “Beetlejuice,” “Working Girl,” “Talk Radio,” “The Hunt for Red October,” “Glengarry Glen Ross,” “Ghosts of Mississippi,” “The Edge,” “Malice,” “The Aviator,” “Blue Jasmine,” “Pearl Harbor,” “The Departed,” Mission: Impossible — Rogue Nation” and Spike Lee’s “BlacKkKlansman.”
+He has appeared in films that include “She’s Having a Baby,” “Beetlejuice,” “Working Girl,” “Talk Radio,” “The Hunt for Red October,” “Glengarry Glen Ross,” “Ghosts of Mississippi,” “The Edge,” “Malice,” “The Aviator,” “Blue Jasmine,” “Pearl Harbor,” “The Departed,” Mission: Impossible — Rogue Nation” and Spike Lee’s “BlacKkKlansman.”

-He has lent his signature gravely voice to “The SpongeBob SquarePants Movie,” “Madagascar: Escape 2 Africa,” “Rise of the Guardians” and “The Boss Baby.”
+He has given his signature gravelly voice to “The SpongeBob SquarePants Movie,” “Madagascar: Escape 2 Africa,” “Rise of the Guardians” and “The Boss Baby.”

 His starring turn for seven seasons on the NBC hit “30 Rock” and frequent appearances on “Saturday Night Live” have left audiences in stitches due to his outstanding comedic chops.
 While on “30 Rock” he took home a per-episode salary of $300,000, and he has a net worth of $60 million, according to Celebrity Net Worth.

-Baldwin was the pitchman for Capital One and reportedly donated all of his $14 million earnings to his foundation.
+Baldwin was the pitchman for Capital One and reportedly donated all of his $14 million-plus earnings to charities.

 Early Life and Career

-Alexander Rae Baldwin III is the second-oldest of six children born to Carol and Alexander on April 3, 1958 in Amityville, New York.
+Alexander Rae Baldwin III is the second oldest of six children born to Carol and Alexander Jr. on April 3, 1958, in Amityville, New York.
 He attended George Washington University but eventually transferred to Tisch School of the Arts at New York University to train to become an actor.
 He also studied at the Actors Studio to further hone his craft.
 He earned his BFA from NYU in 1994.

 Baldwin began his climb to leading-man status in 1988 with a supporting role in “Working Girl” but was one of the top-billed stars in Tim Burton’s “Beetlejuice.”
 Getting cast as Jack Ryan in “The Hunt for Red October” solidified his status as a power player in Hollywood, and he has worked steadily ever since.